 Does owning a pet really get better with age?
 According to a survey conducted by the National Poll on Healthy Aging, 88% of seniors claim their pets help them to enjoy a better quality of life, and 79% of seniors believe their four-legged friends are largely responsible for reducing their daily stress levels.
-Seeing as over 40% of seniors suffer from feelings of loneliness, owning a pet can play a huge role in improving their overall well-being.
-Keep reading to find out our top six reasons why adopting a pet in your later years might not be such a bad idea!
+Seeing as over 40% of seniors suffer from feelings of loneliness, owning a pet can play a huge role in improving their overall well-being and ability to transition to a new life stage.
+Keep reading to find out our top 6 reasons why seniors should adopt a pet in their later years!

 Pets provide seniors with a routine.